gortaina/100DaysOfCode/100DaysOfCode_Round2.md

 use emojis in commits
 https://gitmoji.carloscuesta.me/
 ````
+## Round 2 - 031/100 04/03/2020 - Wednesday
+Learning how automate functions on excel, using VBA with Power Query
+<br>#100DaysOfCode

+## Round 2 - 030/100 03/03/2020 - Tuesday
+Using Squirrel with cachee database
+<br>#100DaysOfCode

 ## Round 2 - 029/100 02/03/2020 - Monday
 Getting a Carnival labs on @qwiklabs,
 <br>#100DaysOfCode